 - make additional and sustainable improvements to the quality of PE and sport activities that our school already offers;

 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining our school in future years.

 - provide staff with training or resources to help them teach PE and sport more effectively;

 - introduce new sports or activities and encourage more pupils to take up sport;

 - support and involve the least active children by running or extending school sports clubs, holiday clubs and Change4Life clubs;

 - run sport competitions both internally and with other schools;

 - increase pupils’ participation in the School Games;

 - run sports activities with other schools.

-For the second year in succession, we are proud to have been awarded the Gold School Games Mark for our commitment, engagement and delivery of competitive school sport in 2016-17.
+For the fourth year in succession, we are proud to have been awarded the Gold School Games Mark for our commitment, engagement and delivery of competitive school sport in 2018-19.